open-compensation-token-license/license-token-website/wikisrc/nft-treasure-and-blockchain-security.md

 ### Regulatory Approaches

 With growing awareness, regulatory frameworks are crucial for enforcing security standards, protecting investors, and fostering transparency in the NFT realm.
+Explore more about [NFT regulation](https://www.license-token.com/wiki/nft-regulation).

 ### Future Insights